 P(U < 20) < 10⁻¹⁶

-A drop below 20 indicates an extreme "byte collapse" of entropy.
-Such a key is not a product of cryptography; it is a mathematical corpse not worth your equipment's time.
+A drop below 20 indicates an extreme entropy failure.
+Such a sequence is a mathematical corpse not worth your equipment's time.

 Stochastic GPU Geometry